Section Image

 Outdoor recreation draws second-home buyers to Campton

 Campton offers many of the appealing attributes of rural New Hampshire living: natural beauty, winding roads, historic covered bridges and small-town pride.
-The Grafton County town, set in the scenic foothills of the White Mountains, is home to fewer than 4,000 people and includes several small villages that dot the banks of the Pemigewasset, Mad and Beebe rivers.
-The lifestyle here is best described as outdoorsy.
+The Grafton County town, set in the scenic foothills of the White Mountains, includes several small villages that dot the banks of the Pemigewasset, Mad and Beebe rivers, as well as the more remote community of Ellsworth, known for being the only dry town in New Hampshire.
+Outdoorsy is the lifestyle here.
 “There is a lot of hiking.
 The ski resorts are all within drivable distance,” says Juli Kelley, a Realtor with Coldwell Banker Realty Center Harbor, who lives nearby in Rumney.
 She adds that Campton is popular with second-home buyers looking for vacation homes: “It tends to be a lot of people from Massachusetts,” she says.
 Highway access is another draw, making it easier to reach larger towns and shopping areas.

 Condos, townhouses and single-family homes surrounded by nature

 Dense swaths of forest hug many of Campton’s single-family homes.
-Some properties sit close together in small subdivisions, while others front two-lane highways or are secluded on several acres off dirt roads.
+Some properties sit close together in small subdivisions, while others front two-lane highways or are secluded on several acres along dirt roads.
 Architectural styles here are diverse, ranging from log cabins to Colonial Revivals and custom contemporary designs.
-The median price for a single-family home is around $470,000, higher than the national median.
-Most homes fall between $265,000 and $680,000.
-However, houses on large parcels of land and luxury homes in sought-after communities such as Waterville Estates can range from about $700,000 to nearly $1.5 million.
-Townhouses start around $110,000 and can reach up to $385,000.
-Most condos are in Campton Upper Village and cost between $155,000 and $355,000.
-With multiple rivers flowing through town, the community has experienced several flooding incidents, most recently in 2023.
+The median price for a single-family home is around $410,000, in line with the national median.
+Most homes fall between $180,000 and $670,000.
+However, houses on large parcels of land and luxury homes in sought-after communities such as Waterville Estates can range from about $680,000 to nearly $1.5 million.
+Townhouses start at around $110,000 and can reach up to $390,000.
+Most condos are in Campton Upper Village and cost between $160,000 and $360,000.
+With multiple rivers flowing through town, Campton has experienced several flooding incidents, most recently in 2023.
+Portions of the town are at risk of wildfire, according to the First Street Foundation.

 Outdoor adventures in the White Mountains

-Exploring the great outdoors is a popular pastime here.
-The Blair Woodlands Natural Area has quiet trails for hiking and cross-country skiing that weave through mature hardwood and coniferous trees.
+Exploring the great outdoors is a popular pastime in Campton.
+The Blair Woodlands Natural Area is known for its quiet trails for hiking and cross-country skiing, which wind through mature hardwood and coniferous trees.
+Over in Ellsworth, hikers can explore the White Mountain National Forest via the Three Ponds Trail, which is best experienced in the fall when the foliage turns into an earth-toned palette of yellows, reds and oranges.
 A livelier atmosphere can be found at Livermore Falls State Forest, which offers access to the rushing Pemigewassett River rapids that were once powerful waterfalls used by the milling industry.
 “Livermore Falls is great,” Kelley says.
 “I have young kids, and they just jump off the rocks.
 It does draw a lot of college kids.”
-Campton Falls is another popular swimming hole.
+Campton Falls is another popular swimming hole, and Stinson Lake offers boating and trout fishing.
+“Stinson Lake is a hidden gem, and we like to keep it that way,” Kelley says.
 Nearby, Campton Mountain Ski Area appeals to both beginner and well-seasoned skiers for its relaxed atmosphere and short lift lines.
-The surrounding region offers more adventures, from boating in Squam Lake to rounds of golf on the two public 18-hole courses at Owl’s Nest Resort.
+Golfers can enjoy rounds at Owl’s Nest Resort, offering two public 18-hole courses.

 Small businesses thrive in Campton